hellerve/ptolemy/done.md

 * [Assigning Meanings to Programs](https://www.cs.tau.ac.il/~nachumd/term/FloydMeaning.pdf) by **Robert W. Floyd** (1969)

-This mostly-forgotten hallmark people touches on a few points that I find
+This mostly-forgotten hallmark paper touches on a few points that I find
 interesting: the halting problem (and how to get around it), state charts, and Algol.
 It also provides me with a vocabulary to prove things about the latter two concepts, which might be handy in the future.

+* [How Should Compilers Explain Problems to Developers?](http://static.barik.net/barik/publications/fse2018/barik_fse18.pdf) by **Titus Barik et al.** (2018)

+This is a fun read that dives deeper into the presentation of errors than I’ve seen done, but it’s still pretty shallow and I’m not necessarily convinced by the setup.
+Nonetheless, research like this is important and sadly very rare, so kudos!

 ### Books